 In February 1993, the Board of Directors established a Compensation Committee.
 The Compensation Committee reviews compensation practices, determines or recommends compensation of the chief executive officer and all other executive officers, and administers the Company's non-formula based equity compensation and incentive plans.
-During the Company's five-month transition period, Dr. Madri, Mr. Parven and Dr. Waeger served as the members of the Compensation Committee.
-The Company's Board of Directors has determined that each of the members of the Compensation Committee is an "independent director" as that term is defined under the NASD Listing Standards and the SEC rules and regulations.
-During the five-month transition period, the Compensation Committee held two meetings.
+The Compensation Committee operates pursuant to a charter which has been approved and adopted by the Board of Directors.
+A copy of the Compensation Committee charter is attached as Appendix B. During the year ended December 31, 2006, Dr. Madri, Mr. Parven and Dr. Waeger served as the members of the Compensation Committee.
+The Company's Board of Directors has determined that each of the members of the Compensation Committee is an "independent director" as that term is defined under the NASDAQ Stock Market Listing Standards and the SEC rules and regulations.
+During the year ended December 31, 2006, the Compensation Committee held seven meetings.
+The Compensation Committee currently retains Towers Perrin, a global consultancy specializing in compensation, benefits and other human resources issues, to assess trends and developments in officer and director compensation practices and to company the Company's practices against them.
+The Compensation Committee uses the analysis prepared by the consultant as part of its periodic review of the Company's officer and director compensation practices.